 Like other studies in the past literature, this literary workout has some limitation and need to be carefully replicated and extended so that these limitations can be removed.
-First of all, this study focuses only on HRM practices like recruitment selection, training & development, & compensation, performance appraisal, and promotion practices while making an analysis of the organizational performance.
-Besides these HRM practices, financial factors, economic conditions, cultural and social factors also play a role in determining organizational kev performance.
+First of all. this study focuses only on HRM practices like recruitment & selection, training development, compensation, performance appraisal, and promotion practices while making an analysis of the organizational performance.
+Besides these HRM practices, financial factors, economic conditions, cultural and social factors play a key role in determining organizational performance.
 This has made the scope of the study limited.
-For a more comprehensive study, the author should also pay attention to other factors along with these five HRM practices dealing organization's while with the performance.
+For a more comprehensive study, the author should also pay attention to other factors along with these five HRM practices while dealing with the organization's performance.
 The numerical data to support the concepts presented by this study have been collected with the use of a single data collection source like the issuance of a questionnaire.
 The use of one source to acquire relevant data causes a lack of comprehensive study.
 That is why scholars in the future must turn to use more sources for the acquisition of data.